Feluxerich/Feluxerich/README.md

 ### Hey there 👋

 Look...
 What is this?
 It's my nice about me page?
 But...
-Hey, my name is **Felix** and I'm 15 years old.
+Hey, my name is **Felix**.
 I'm developing in python (as you may see in my most used languages ^^).
 I live in germany near Nuremberg (bavaria :beers:).

 <img align="left" src="https://github-readme-stats.vercel.app/api?username=Feluxerich&theme=dark&show_icons=true&count_private=true">
 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Feluxerich&theme=dark">